AaltoIIC/futimo/README.md

     python3 expand_fuzzy_sets_for_visualization.py

-Then you can run MATLAB script [DataVisualization.m](DataVisualization.m) that produces that visulization based on fuzzified data.
+Then you can run  script [data_visualization.py](data_visualization.py) that produces visulization based on fuzzified data.
 This is illustarted below for crane data.

 ![Visualization](examples/figures/Visualization_of_crane_data_1.png)
 ![Visualization](examples/figures/Visualization_of_crane_data_2.png)

 See [Documentation](Documentation.md) for more accurate descriptions of the contents of this repository.
-In addition, if there are issues you can check [Problems?](Documentation.md#problems)
+In addition, if there are issues you can check [Problems?](Documentation.md#problems).

 ### Use of crane dataset